AlexAegis/advent-of-code-inputs/2019/21/readme.md

 register** (either `T` or `J`).
 The first argument (`X`) can be **any register** (including `A`, `B`, `C`, or `D`).

-For example, the one-instruction program `NOT A J` means &quot;if the tile immediately in front of me is not ground, jump&quot;.
+For example, the one-instruction program `NOT A J` means "if the tile immediately in front of me is not ground, jump".

 Or, here is a program that jumps if a three-tile-wide hole (with ground on the other side of the hole) is detected: